 The main activities of the citizen developer community include knowledge, expertise sharing and QA support.
 Within six months, more than 3,000 employees were part of the community.
 Since they volunteer outside of their main duties, the influx of novice users and their needs for support created a challenge for some of the more experienced community participants.

-Eight months after Avanade began providing support, employees are embracing digitalization.
-More than 1,200 technical counselling sessions were held, with more than 60% of participants improving their skills to intermediate levels.
+Eight months after Avanade began providing support, employees are embracing digitalisation.
+More than 1,200 technical counseling sessions were held, with more than 60% of participants improving their skills to intermediate levels.
 The number of active developers also grew to 2,845.